Center3 min read2 of 9

 Overview

-The Mind is where information is constantly distilled from the Crown and filtered to reach understanding.
-It feels as though the Crown is pressuring it, urging it to "work it out."
-As one of the three awareness centers, the Mind is always a work in progress, with worries and anxieties sometimes festering within it.
-The mental wheels never stop turning as the Mind ponders the past and tries to relate to the present and future.
+The Mind takes in information from the Crown and filters it toward understanding.
+It can feel as though the Crown is pressuring it to "work it out."
+As one of the three awareness centers, the Mind is always a work in progress, and worries and anxieties can settle in.
+The mental wheels never stop turning as it chews over the past and tries to make sense of the present and future.

-Here, the center is associated with the pituitary gland, which is located at the front of the brain.
-In Eastern cultures, this gland is referred to as "the third eye" or "the mystical eye of knowledge."
-It's not surprising, then, that it's associated with a center that interprets inspiration and helps you "see" what you need to learn or understand.
+This center is tied to the pituitary gland at the front of the brain.
+Eastern traditions call this gland "the third eye" or "the mystical eye of knowledge" — fitting for a center that interprets inspiration and helps you "see" what you need to learn or understand.

 When Defined

-Your mind is like a built-in hard drive that's constantly whirring, processing, and backing up information.
-It's a human computer that's always comparing, reviewing, and researching. if you're in school or at work, you've probably experienced the feeling of overload when your head is full of facts and knowledge.
-However, when you put your mind to something, you work it out and move on to the next thing.
+Your mind works like a built-in hard drive, always whirring and processing information.
+It's a human computer that constantly compares, reviews, and researches.
+In school or at work, you've probably felt the overload of a head full of facts.
+But when you put your mind to something, you work it out and move on to the next thing.

-Some people, such as troubleshooters and consultants, are naturally wired this way.
-On the other hand, you might be a professional worrier and nitpicker, constantly looking for problems that aren't there.
-When people tell you "you're worrying about nothing" or "stop worrying about things that haven't happened yet," it's a sign that you have a defined Mind.
-You can't simply turn off your thoughts and worries, but meditation can help quiet your mind and distance yourself from racing thoughts.
-You have a consistent way of thinking, and you approach problems and questions in the same way every time.
+Some people are wired this way by trade — troubleshooters and consultants.
+You might instead be a professional worrier and nitpicker, hunting for problems that aren't there.
+When people tell you "you're worrying about nothing" or "stop worrying about things that haven't happened yet," that's a sign of a defined Mind.
+You can't just switch off your thoughts, but meditation can quiet the mind and create distance from racing thoughts.
+You think in a consistent way and approach every problem the same way each time.

 When Undefined

-You can be open-minded and absentminded at the same time.
-You're open to considering anything, but at the same time, you can be forgetful and easily distracted.
-It's not uncommon for you to forget your keys in the car or leave the iron on when you leave the house.
-Keeping a diary or journal is an excellent way for you to remember important details and conversations, as you can easily forget them within twenty-four hours.
+You can be open-minded and absentminded at once.
+You'll consider almost anything, yet you're easily distracted and forgetful.
+You might leave your keys in the car or the iron on when you head out.
+Keeping a diary or journal helps, since important details and conversations can slip away within twenty-four hours.

-However, it wouldn't be correct to portray you as scatterbrained.
-Quite the opposite, in fact.
-Even the great mind of Albert Einstein had an undefined Mind center, and that's what made his mind so brilliant.
-It gave him a detached objectivity that allowed him to find clarity amidst life's complexities.
-You, too, can learn to step away from the mental activity of those with defined Minds.
-This way, you can make sense of the thoughts and confusions that others struggle with.
-People with an undefined Mind have a gift for resolving other people's issues, for being able to see the big picture.
+This doesn't make you scatterbrained — quite the opposite.
+Even Albert Einstein had an undefined Mind center, and it's part of what made his thinking so brilliant.
+It gave him a detached objectivity that found clarity in complexity.
+You can learn the same move: step back from the mental activity of those with defined Minds and make sense of the thoughts and confusions others get tangled in.
+People with an undefined Mind have a knack for resolving other people's problems and seeing the big picture.

-You also have a keen sense of what others are thinking, as you're capable of accessing their thoughts.
-People may even comment, "You always seem to know what I'm thinking."
-This is the wisdom of the undefined Mind.
-You have the choice to be contemplative and still when alone or become engaged and thoughtful when interacting with others.
-The potential of your mind is limitless!
-If you can accept this glorious uncertainty, life can be viewed as a mental adventure.
+You also pick up on what others are thinking, almost as if you can access their thoughts.
+People may tell you, "You always seem to know what I'm thinking."
+That's the wisdom of the undefined Mind.
+Alone, you can be quiet and contemplative; with others, engaged and thoughtful.
+If you can accept this uncertainty, life becomes a mental adventure.

 The not-self question for an undefined Mind Center is: 'Am I pretending to be certain?'
-When you catch yourself in this pattern, it is a signal that you are operating from conditioning instead of your true nature.
+Catching yourself in that pattern is a signal that you're running on conditioning rather than your own nature.

 When Both Partners Have This Center Defined

-When both partners share a defined Mind Center, you have a strong intellectual connection where your minds work in tandem.
-You both distill information constantly, filtering experiences and seeking understanding, which lets you communicate thoughts and ideas with ease.
+When both partners share a defined Mind Center, your minds work in tandem and the intellectual connection runs strong.
+You both distill information constantly, filtering experiences and reaching for understanding, so thoughts and ideas move between you easily.

-This shared mental processing creates a place of refuge during challenges — you can turn to one another for analytical support and understanding.
-Your mutual capacity to "see" what needs to be learned in the relationship can guide personal growth and deeper connection.
-To strengthen this resonance, engage in activities that stimulate intellectual curiosity and foster open communication.
+That shared processing becomes a refuge during hard times — you can turn to each other for analytical support.
+Your mutual ability to "see" what the relationship needs to learn can guide real growth.
+To strengthen this bond, do things together that feed intellectual curiosity and keep communication open.

 When Centers Differ Between Partners

-When one partner has a defined Mind Center and the other has it undefined, there is a fundamental difference in how you process information and form opinions.
-The defined partner has a consistent, fixed way of thinking, while the undefined partner is more adaptable and influenced by their environment.
+When one partner has a defined Mind Center and the other undefined, you process information and form opinions in fundamentally different ways.
+The defined partner thinks in a consistent, fixed pattern; the undefined partner is more adaptable and shaped by their surroundings.

-The defined Mind partner might become frustrated with perceived inconsistency in the other's thinking.
-Meanwhile, the undefined Mind partner may feel pressured to match their partner's mental pace.
-Understanding that the defined partner provides stability while the undefined partner brings flexibility and open-mindedness can turn this dissonance into a complementary strength.
+The defined partner may get frustrated by what looks like inconsistency in the other's thinking, while the undefined partner can feel pressured to match a mental pace that isn't theirs.
+Seeing that the defined partner brings stability and the undefined partner brings flexibility turns this dissonance into a complementary strength.

 Frequently Asked Questions